๐Ÿ”ฅ AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 Ad-hoc Payment: S$1,000 (misses GIRO cut-off) S$4,000

-Assuming no further ad-hoc payments, IRAS will skip the January 2024 deduction and only resume debiting from February 2024.ย
+Assuming no further ad-hoc payments, IRAS will skip the January 2026 deduction and only resume debiting from February 2026.

 Conclusion

-Setting up a GIRO arrangement for personal income tax allows you to take advantage of interest-free instalments and avoid the pain of a lump sum payment.
-Even better, you can still make ad-hoc income tax payments to take advantage of cheap miles promotions from platforms like CardUp and Citi PayAll.ย
+A GIRO arrangement for personal income tax allows you to take advantage of interest-free instalments, and avoid the pain of a lump sum payment.
+Even better, you can still make additional payments via platforms such as CardUp and Citi PayAll, to take advantage of cheap miles promotions.

 Aaron Wong